andresheredia1/HyBayesCal-pckg/README.md

 ## Steps to run the package
 1. Since the package runs iteratively several Telemac simulations, you must ensure that Telemac is installed in your computer and properly running.
 For installation instructions, refer to [Telemac](https://opentelemac.org/index.php/installation).
-It is important to test one simulation from */home/......../......./telemac-mascaret/examples/telemac2d/* in your telemac folder.
+It is important to test one simulation from */home/......../......./telemac-mascaret/examples/telemac2d/* from your telemac folder.
-2. Once you have checked that Telemac runs properly in your system, set all the necessary user input parameters in the input parameters excel file located in the folder called: **use-case-xlsx**.
+2. Once you have checked that Telemac runs properly in your system, set all the necessary user input parameters in the **input parameters excel file** located in the folder called: **use-case-xlsx**.
 Consider the comments in the HINT column.
 Remember that only the aboved mentioned parameters shown in [use-case-xlsx folder](#use-case-xlsx) are necessary to run the code at this point.
 Update the values of required parameters, editing only the cells highlighted in orange color.
 Save and close the .xlsl file

-4. Go into **env-scripts** folder and modify the paths of the bash .sh files **activateHBCtelemac.sh** and **activateTM.sh**  as mentioned above in [env-scripts](#env-scripts).
+3. Go into **env-scripts** folder and modify the paths of the bash .sh files **activateHBCtelemac.sh** and **activateTM.sh**  as mentioned above in [env-scripts](#env-scripts).
-5. Go into HyBayesCal folder and open **config.py**.
+4. Go into HyBayesCal folder and open **config.py**.
 Modify the variables in this script considering the previously noted recommendations in [config.py](#HyBayesCal).

+   4.1.
+Remember that since every `.cas` file and calibration parameter might be different in any simulation, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script **file_creator.py** should be modified according to the `.cas` base file that is currently being used.
+This block of code replaces the desired calibration parameter by random values based on the range shown in the user input excel file.

-6. Go into `nodes_input.txt` and mark the required or knows nodes on your grid.
+5. Go into `nodes_input.txt` and mark the required or knows nodes on your grid where measured data is available.
+These nodes will be used for Bayesian Calibration purposes.
-7. Activating Environments: Open a Linux terminal, navigate to **env-scripts** folder and activate for the first time both the Python virtual environment *HBCenv* and Telemac compiler bash script *pysource.template.sh* by typing:
+6. Activating Environments: Open a Linux terminal, navigate to **env-scripts** folder and activate for the first time both the Python virtual environment *HBCenv* and Telemac compiler bash script *pysource.template.sh* by typing:
        ```
        source activateHBCtelemac.sh
        ```